larastudio/stedding/roles/geerlingguy.certbot/README.md

     certbot_auto_renew_user: "{{ ansible_user | default(lookup('env', 'USER')) }}"
     certbot_auto_renew_hour: "3"
     certbot_auto_renew_minute: "30"
-    certbot_auto_renew_options: "--quiet --no-self-upgrade"
+    certbot_auto_renew_options: "--quiet"

 By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
 The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
 It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.

 ### Automatic Certificate Generation

-Currently there is one built-in method for generating new certificates using this role: `standalone`.
-Other methods (e.g. using nginx or apache and a webroot) may be added in the future.
+Currently the `standalone` and `webroot` method are supported for generating new certificates using this role.

 **For a complete example**: see the fully functional test playbook in [molecule/default/playbook-standalone-nginx-aws.yml](molecule/default/playbook-standalone-nginx-aws.yml).

     certbot_create_if_missing: false

+Set `certbot_create_if_missing` to `yes` or `True` to let this role generate certs.

     certbot_create_method: standalone

-Set `certbot_create_if_missing` to `yes` or `True` to let this role generate certs.
-Set the method used for generating certs with the `certbot_create_method` variable—current allowed values include: `standalone`.
+Set the method used for generating certs with the `certbot_create_method` variable — current allowed values are: `standalone` or `webroot`.

+    certbot_testmode: false

+Enable test mode to only run a test request without actually creating certificates.

+    certbot_hsts: false

+Enable (HTTP Strict Transport Security) for the certificate generation.

     certbot_admin_email: email@example.com